top of page

 As I tried to get my arms around it, I always came back to the same four skill sets needed:

 2. You must run it as a business.
-And nonprofit or not, if you don’t know your numbers, you don’t know your business.
+You must follow an effective business strategies, and nonprofit or not, if you don’t know your numbers, you don’t know your business.
 Effective management takes experience, knowledge, and sound judgement to navigate through the difficulties.
 You must be professional in your approach and run it as a business.

 3. People want to be part of something real.
 They want to support meaningful work and get their hands dirty.
 If your mission isn’t helping people, you’re wasting everyone’s time.